Are you wondering what the role of innovation manager implies? Then check out our blog post to learn more about a day in the life of Johanna.

 Q: How is WhatAVenture different than other companies you worked with?

 The thing that stands out to me is that we are really hands-on people.
-I know, we say that a lot but it really is something that is quite unique and different to other consulting companies.
-We are really doing the work – when you are on a project, you are all-in and you need the hands-on mentality.
-Oh – and we are a bunch of awesome experts.
+I know, we say that a lot but it really is something that is quite unique and different from other consulting companies.
+We are really doing the work - when you are on a project, you are all-in and you need the hands-on mentality.
+Oh - and we are a bunch of awesome experts.
 We are very open-minded, eager to learn and discover and we are looking for new challenges and experiences ahead.

 Q: How many projects are you currently working on?